-I am sure all the mechanical engineers must be knowing these.
+I am sure all mechanical engineers must be knowing this.
 And I am also sure many other people would also be knowing this!
 So these are not something that only mechanical engineers know.

 Steel Or Rubber, Which is More Elastic?

 No!
 It’s not rubber.
 All the mechanical engineers know why!

 The definition of elasticity is actually opposite to the commonly perceived one.
 The more difficult it is to stretch a material, the more elastic it is.
 This is because elasticity is the ratio of stress(resisting force per unit area) and strain(change in length upon original length).

 You Can Boil Water Without Raising its Temperature

 If you’re able to lower the pressure outside the water surface.
 This will break the attractive forces among the molecules, thus setting them free as vapour.

 Boiling is a term which means, allowing the particles of a liquid to separate and begin roaming around as a gas.
 For this one needs to either, raise the temperature until this happens or to remove pressure (atmospheric) which is holding the liquid surface molecules in place.